 Looking into all the alternatives

-After that, I looked into all the alternatives I could find—home births, birthing centers, midwives at hospitals, etc. The birthing center known as baby+co then and now The Vanderbilt Birth Center came up, and immediately made the top of our list.
-I loved everything I read online, and after visiting the birthing center for a tour, I knew I 100% wanted to give birth at the Vanderbilt Birth Center.
+After that, I looked into all the alternatives I could find—home births, birthing centers, midwives at hospitals.
+The birthing center known as baby+co then and now The Vanderbilt Birth Center came up, and immediately made the top of our list.
+I loved everything I read online.
+After visiting the birthing center for a tour, I knew I 100% wanted to give birth at the Vanderbilt Birth Center.
 Guess what also helped me make that decision?
 Answer: My husband felt welcomed and valued as a part of my birth team.
 Also, I have NEVER met staff at any medical facility as warm and welcoming as those at the birthing center.
 It only takes talking to one person at the birthing center to know they care about you.
 In addition to all these wonderful things, the birthing center specialized in low-risk, natural births—exactly what I was looking for.

 After one amazing first birth at the birthing center, and one miscarriage (while in the birthing center's care), I was pregnant again, and I knew just who to call for my third pregnancy: the birthing center.